-- On values where it makes sense, you can set the value to 0 by short-pressing the encoder.
-Short-press the encoder again to restore the previous value.
+- On values where it makes sense, you can set the value to 0 by long-pressing the encoder.
+Long-press the encoder again to restore the previous value.
 This gives you “on/off” control of that parameter.
 This is great for RIT, or any of the Flex DSP or Volume settings.

 - On values where it doesn’t make sense to have On/Off control (keyer speeds, Flex antenna selection, etc) just set the value and short-press to close the window.

-- Exiting the window by long-pressing the encoder or pressing the [Ok] button saves the current value for that parameter.
+- Exiting the window by short-pressing the encoder or pressing the [Ok] button saves the current value for that parameter.